Mayur57/spotify-ad-mute/README.md

 A simple script that blocks Spotify ads.

 ### Requirements
+- macOS device -> Currently only available for macOS; Windows version will be up soon
 - Python 3.8+ -> For the script runtime and interpretation
 - osascript -> To execute Applescript commands and change volume of macOS
 - spotipy -> Python interface for Spotify Web API